nextflow-io/vscode-language-nextflow/README.md

 ### Offline usage

-The extension downloads an appropriate version of the language server from GitHub based on the `nextflow.targetVersion` extension setting.
+The extension downloads an appropriate version of the language server from GitHub based on the `nextflow.languageVersion` extension setting.
 To use the language server in an offline environment, you must download a language server release manually and save it in the local cache directory used by the extension.
 For example:

 ```bash
 mkdir -p ~/.nextflow/lsp/v24.10